LittleD3092/My-Vault/Computer Organization/32-bit Immediate Instructions.md

 ---

-In [[Machine Code#I-type Instructions]], we can see that I-type instructions have a 16-bit immediate field.
+In [[MIPS Fields#I-type Instructions]], we can see that I-type instructions have a 16-bit immediate field.
 What if we want bigger constant?

 The [[Load Upper Immediate Instruction]] loads the constant to the left 16 bits of the destination register, which we can use to assign bigger constant.